FeatherFramework/feather-trapper/README.md

 - The price is determined by the quality of the animal and hide.
 An animal that is cleanly killed sells for a higher price than one that is damaged by the player.

-- The sale value of legendary hides is taken into consideration.
+- The sale value of legendary hides are taken into consideration.

 ## Screenshots